-Without taking into account any other changes in net tangible book value after December 31, 2019, other than to give effect to (i) the automatic conversion of all of our outstanding preferred shares into Class A ordinary shares on a one-for-one-basis upon the completion of this offering; (ii) the issuance of 162,184,231 Series C preferred shares in the seven months ended July 31, 2020; (iii) the restructuring of Success Sharing as further described under "Principal Shareholders," including the repurchase and cancellation of 137,202,575 Class A ordinary shares held by Success Sharing and the issuance of an aggregate of 66,752,470 Class A ordinary shares and 21,000,000 Class B ordinary shares to certain directors, members of the management and XPeng Fortune Holdings Limited established for our share incentive plan; and (iv) the issuance and sale by us of ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of US\$ per ADS (the mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2019 would have been US\$ million, or US\$ per issued ordinary share and US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to (i) the issuance of 207,588,515 Series C preferred shares in the third quarter of 2020; (ii) the issuance of 14,850,560 Class A ordinary shares upon the settlement of certain RSUs in August 2020; (iii) the issuance of 25,385,300 preferred shares upon the exercise of warrants in August 2020; (iv) the automatic conversion of 98,611,761 preferred shares outstanding as of the date hereof into Class B ordinary shares on a one-for-one-basis upon the completion of 178,618,464 preferred shares outstanding as of the date hereof into Class C ordinary shares on a one-for-one-basis upon the completion of this offering; (vi) the automatic conversion of 524,503,160 remaining preferred shares outstanding as of the date hereof into Class A ordinary shares on a one-for-one-basis upon the completion of this offering; (vii) the portion of outstanding RSUs and restricted shares under our share incentive plan that will become vested upon the completion of this offering; and (viii) the issuance and sale by us of 199,466,668 Class A ordinary shares in the form of ADSs in this offering at the initial public offering price of US\$15.00 per ADS after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been US\$2,676.7 million, or US\$1.86 per issued ordinary share and US\$3.72 per ADS.
+This represents an immediate increase in net tangible book value of US\$1.50 per ordinary share and US\$3.00 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$5.64 per ordinary share and US\$1.28 per ADS to investors purchasing ADSs in this offering.